rkmasiello/fountfi-sovabtc/NEXT_SESSION_PROMPT-10.md

 - [ ] All admin operations functional via UI
 - [ ] Zero critical issues in load testing
 - [ ] Documentation complete for mainnet launch
-- [ ] Subgraph indexing all events correctly
+- [ ] Ponder indexer processing all events correctly
+- [ ] Neon database queries optimized

 ### After Session 10:
 The vault will be ready for: